 While titanium generally causes fewer problems than other metals, some people may be allergic to it.

 The International Journal of Implant Dentistry notes that due to implants' corrosion and wear, titanium alloy particles can get deposited in the surrounding tissues.
 In some people, this can cause bone loss due to inflammatory reactions or hypersensitivity reactions that cause implant failure.

 So how can I recognize if I have a dental implant allergy?

-The International Journal of Implant Dentistry review notes that the symptoms associated with a titanium allergy or sensitivity include:
+Seminal studies cited by the International Journal of Implant Dentistry report that titanium allergy symptoms include:

-- Urticaria — a hive-like condition that results in red bumps on the skin or gum surface
+- Urticaria (hives that may be seen on the skin or gum surface)

 - Bone loss